Skip to content

 optional: updatedAt

-introduced in november 2025. the timestampMs field captures playback position when the comment was made, enabling “click to seek” functionality.
+the timestampMs field captures playback position when the comment was made, enabling “click to seek” functionality.

 generic ordered collection for playlists, albums, and liked track lists.